nextflow-io/training/docs/nf_customize/6_tools.md

 For users, the tools make it easier to execute pipelines.

-There are also nf-core tools for developers.
-However, these will not be covered as a part of this workshop.
+For developers, the tools make it easier to develop pipelines using best practises.
+However, the developer commands will not be covered as a part of this workshop.
 If you are curious to learn more about nf-core developer tools you can visit the websites [tools page](https://nf-co.re/tools/) and complete the Develop a pipeline with the nf-core template training.

 !!! question "Exercise"